plasmodic/ecto/doc/talk/talk.rst

 * semantics of copying

+* task parallelism vs data parallelism: allow individual cells to be as data-parallel as one likes.
+Inherently task-parallel, where each cell performs a task: individual ticks of data execute concurrently, and individual tasks within the processing of that tick of data execute concurrently.

+"The biggest sea change in software development since the OO revolution is knocking at the door, and its name is Concurrency."
+- Herb Sutter, "The Free Lunch Is Over", 2005

 goals
 =====

-give researchers a mental model that makes them more productive
+give researchers a mental model that makes them more productive and naturally expresses task-parallelism

-support but don't force the use of technologies like opencl, CUDA, openmpi
+support but don't force the use of primarily data-parallel technologies like CUDA... even if every operation happens on a massively parallel coprocessor (like a gpu) you *still* need a way to organize them.

 scale to many cores w/o recompiling